Enhance Dance

 Dance science: a scientific approach to dance that aims to enhance the physiological and psychological functioning of dancers.

-Healthy dance practice: protecting dancer health, optimizing dance performance, and prolonging dance participation by applying dance science concepts that support optimal physical and psychological functioning in dance contexts.
+• Dancer wellness/safe and healthy dance practice: protecting dancer health, optimizing dance performance, and prolonging dance participation by applying dance science concepts that support optimal physical and psychological functioning in dance contexts.

 Methods